-Therefore, some of the world’s leaders in technology, which have dominated Wall Street in recent years, are back on the menu.
-Tech has been at the helm of our historic bull market, and in our increasingly interconnected and digital world, it is likely that the industry remains a long-term growth driver.
+Despite the recent uncertainty brought about by the trade dispute between the world’s two largest economies, technology companies seem set to be long-term winners.
+Tech has been at the helm of our historic bull market, and in our increasingly interconnected digital world, it is likely that the industry remains a long-term growth driver.

 Clearly, some of the volatility has made some investors more skeptical, with bearish traders quick to draw similarities between this latest tech rally and the infamous dot-com bubble of the late 90s and early 2000s.
-Yet, unlike the dot-com bubble, sustainable revenue and earnings expansion has fueled tech.
+Yet, unlike the dot-com bubble, sustainable revenue and earnings expansion have fueled the current tech boom.